 "I can't remember everything they teach us," she grumbles.

 "It's so interesting, though!
-Like, did you know humans originally ruled over us but disappeared somehow?
-Or that right before we were born, it was a bunch of Hydreigon instead!"
+Like, did you know that ages ago, humans ruled over us but disappeared somehow?
+Or that right before we were born, it was a bunch of Hydreigon!"

 "We can just let the adults hunt for us now.
 Aren't they a lot more efficient?"

-Despite my protests, she continues her wait.
+Despite my protests, she continues her wait from underground.
 I don't see how it would work with another Trapinch standing here with her, but I decide against questioning it.
 Because it's almost time to go.

 Nothing is dumb enough to walk into Vie's trap and she digs out of it, somewhat unhappy.
 Trapinch have to be very patient to catch anything, or so I've heard.

-"Don't be so down, it's time to learn about new things!"
+"Don't be so upset, it's time to learn!"
 I say to her.
-Though she isn't as enthusiastic about it as me, she is still quite interested in it, and perks up slightly.
+Though she isn't as enthusiastic about it as me, she is still quite interested in it, and perks up somewhat.

 Personally, I don't think "playing" is an accurate word.
-Some others call it "battling" and that sounds more like it.
-Two of them are trying to bite each other, but with their thick shells it doesn't really go anywhere but tire them.
+I only use it because that's what Vie always uses.
+Some others call it "battling" and that sounds more true to the act.
+Two of them are trying to bite each other, but with their thick shells it doesn't do anything but tire them.
 I'd much rather dig through the sand as a pastime.

-But soon enough, an elderly Flygon arrives, holding some human contraption.
-Just one look of her, and it's evident that she's not in her prime; one of her wings is tattered, her body full of little scars, and most noticeably, her skin greyer than most Flygon we see.
-She is one of the Flygon that teaches us things like our history and lore, rather than subjects related to hunting or combat or all those other things.
+But soon enough, an elderly Flygon arrives, holding some small human contraption within her nimble fingers.
+Just one look of her, and it's evident that she's not in her prime; one of her wings is tattered, her body is full of little scars, and her skin is greyer than most Flygon we see.
+She is one of the Flygon that teaches us things like our history and lore, rather than subjects related to hunting and combat and all those other things.

-"Nova," she replies with a nod.
+"Nova," she replies with a nod, but her voice is followed by one of the other Trapinch shouting.
+I think I'm the only one who acknowledged her presence.
 "Everyone, time to get ready!" she calls out with the steady voice of hers, calming the noisy Trapinch down almost instantly.

-"Psst," I hear someone from beside me, but I realise it's just Hale coming to find Vie.
-Their family has a distinctively lighter coloured skin (or shell, in a Trapinch's case) so it's easy to recognise them on sight.
+"Psst," I hear someone from beside me, but I realize it's just Hale coming to find Vie.
+Their family has a distinctively lighter coloured skin (or shell, in a Trapinch's case) so it's easy to recognize them on sight.
 "How's hunting?" he whispers.

 "It was all right," Vie answers.
 "Didn't expect anything, anyway."

-"So, today we are going to talk about legendary Pokémon," Silex begins as the centre of attention, standing amidst the crowd of Trapinch.
-"Does anyone know anything about it?" she asks us.
+"Today we are going to talk about legendary Pokémon," Silex begins as the centre of attention, standing amidst the crowd of Trapinch.
+"First of all, has anyone heard of them before?" she asks us.

-"Are they like really rare and really powerful?" someone suggests.
+"Are they really rare and really powerful?" someone suggests.

 "I heard they are like a god!" another voice sounds.

-"These three are the legendary birds Articuno, Zapdos, and Moltres.
-Just like all other Pokémon, legendary Pokémon often specialise in an element.
-These three have the power of ice, electricity, and fire respectively."
+"These are the legendary birds Articuno, Zapdos, and Moltres.
+Like other Pokémon, legendary Pokémon often specialize in an element.
+They have the power of ice, electricity, and fire respectively."

 "Psychics are all but extinct in Evitern, the land which we live in," she says after talking about the pixies.
 "They have strange abilities such as teleportation and mind-reading.
-It is no coincidence that many legendary Pokémon happen to possess these powers, because it makes them very dangerous.
+It is no coincidence that many legendary Pokémon happen to possess these powers, because it is a sign of great power.

 What must it be like to be a legendary Pokémon?
 They are more powerful than us dragons, who are already stronger than most.
 I wonder… what would it be like to hold so much power?
-I picture myself levitating through the air and sensing all the minds around me with empathy.
-Wouldn't it be majestic?
+I picture myself levitating through the air and sensing all the minds around me with empathy powers.
+Wouldn't it be fun?

-"That's it for today.
-There are a few others, but we are not so sure on their powers or existence."
-It only occurs to me that I have been zoning out since the Trapinch start scattering back into the desert.
+It only occurs to me that I have been zoning out as the Trapinch start scattering back into the desert.